 Another response may be to argue that humanity’s unwillingness to reduce suffering derives mostly from the sense that the problem of suffering is intractable, and hence the best way to increase our willingness to alleviate and prevent suffering is to set out technical blueprints for its prevention.
 In David’s words, “we can have a serious ethical debate about the future of sentience only once we appreciate what is — and what isn’t — technically feasible.”

 I think there is something to be said in favor of this argument, as noted above in the section on reasons to favor the Abolitionist Project.
 Yet unfortunately, my sense is that humanity’s unwillingness to reduce suffering does not primarily stem from a sense that the problem is too vast and intractable.
 Sadly, it seems to me that most people give relatively little thought to the urgency of (others’) suffering, especially when it comes to the suffering of non-human beings.
 As David notes, factory farming can be said to be “the greatest source of severe and readily avoidable suffering in the world today”.
-This is but a subset of the vast problem of suffering, and solving it is clearly tractable and avoidable at a collective level.
+Ending this enormous source of suffering is clearly tractable at a collective level.
 Yet most people still actively contribute to it rather than work against it, despite its solution being technically straightforward.

 What is the best way to motivate humanity to prevent suffering?

 This is an empirical question.
-But I would be surprised if setting out abolitionist blueprints turned out to be the single best strategy, especially for motivating efforts to mitigate worst-case outcomes (which this framing can risk neglecting, as argued in Point IV above).
-Other candidates that seem more promising to me include informing people about horrific examples of suffering, as well as presenting reasoned arguments in favor of prioritizing suffering.
-Again, this is not to say that abolitionist blueprints cannot be beneficial and have their place.
-They are just unlikely to be the best or main thing to invest in to this end, in my view.
+But I would be surprised if setting out abolitionist blueprints turned out to be the single best strategy.
+Other candidates that seem more promising to me include informing people about horrific examples of suffering, as well as presenting reasoned arguments in favor of prioritizing the prevention of suffering.

 To clarify, I am not arguing for any efforts to conserve suffering.
 The issue here is rather about what we should prioritize with our limited resources.
 The following analogy may help clarify my view: When animal advocates argue in favor of prioritizing the suffering of farm animals or wild animals rather than, say, the suffering of companion animals, they are not thereby urging us to conserve let alone increase the suffering of companion animals.
 The argument is rather that our limited resources seem to reduce more suffering if we spend them on these other things, even as we grant that it is a very good thing to reduce the suffering of companion animals.

-In terms of how we rank the cost-effectiveness of different causes and interventions (cf. this distribution), I would still consider abolitionist advocacy to be quite positive all things considered, and probably significantly better than the vast majority of activities we could do.
-Not least because it highlights the urgency of suffering in a way that may be uniquely encouraging to people, which is also a good reason to include abolitionist ideas in our core portfolio of ideas.
+In terms of how we rank the cost-effectiveness of different causes and interventions (cf. this distribution), I would still consider abolitionist advocacy to be quite beneficial all things considered, and probably significantly better than the vast majority of activities that we could pursue.
 But I would not quite rank it at the tail-end of the cost-effectiveness distribution, for some of the reasons outlined above.